Salvoxia/graphite-smart-exporter/README.md

 __Requirements:__
  - [bash](https://www.gnu.org/software/bash/)
  - [smartctl 7.0](https://www.smartmontools.org/)
- - [jq](https://jqlang.github.io/jq/) (Developed and tested with v1.6, might work with previous versions)
+ - [jq](https://jqlang.github.io/jq/) with oniguruma library (Developed and tested with v1.6, works with v1.5 as well)

 This script uses `smartctl`'s json output mode, which was introduced with version `7.0`, hence the requirement.